Naming a Channel with Beeps: Introduction

 \section{Introduction}

-We consider anonymous channel with beeping.
-There are some $n$ stations attached to the channel that are devoid of any identifiers.
-Communication proceeds in synchronous rounds.
-All the stations start together in the same round.
+The considered model of communication is anonymous channel with beeping.
+There are a number of stations attached to the channel that are devoid of any identifying features they can refer to during communication.
+The goal is to have the stations assign names to themselves by executing a distributed communication algorithm.

+The stations communicate among themselves in synchronous rounds.
+All of them start together in the same round.
 The channel provides a binary feedback to all the attached stations: when no stations transmit then nothing is sensed on the communication medium, and when some station does transmit then every station detects a beep.

 A beeping channel resembles multiple-access channels, in that it can be interpreted as a single-hop radio network.
-The difference between the two models is in the feedback provided by each kind of channel.
-The traditional multiple access channel with collision detection provides the following ternary feedback: silence occurs when no station transmits, a message is heard when exactly one station transmits, and collision is produced by multiple stations transmitting simultaneously, which results in no message heard and can be detected by carrier sensing as distinct from silence.
-Multiple access channels also come in a variant without collision detection.
-In such channels the binary feedback is as follows: when exactly one station transmits then the transmitted message is heard by every station, and otherwise, when either no station or multiple stations transmit, then this results in silence.
+The difference between the two models is in the feedback they provide.
+Multiple access channels come in two variants: with and without collision detection.
+A multiple access channel without collision detection provides the following binary feedback: when exactly one station transmits then the transmitted message is heard by every station, and otherwise, when either no station transmits or multiple stations do, then this results in each station sensing silence.
+A multiple access channel with collision detection provides the following ternary feedback: silence occurs when no station transmits, a message is heard when exactly one station transmits, and collision occurs when multiple stations transmit simultaneously, which prevents any of the transmitted messages to be heard and is sensed as distinct from silence.

 A channel with beeping has its communication capabilities restricted only to carrier sensing, without even the functionality of transmitting specific bits as messages.
 The only apparent mode of exchanging information on such a synchronous channel with beeping is to suitably encode it by sequences of beeps and silences.